Claims — March 17, 2026

 - PK 1 Truck received new tires this month.

-- PK 2 Truck is in need of new tires and will replace this Spring.
+- PK 2 Truck is in need of new tires; will replace in Spring.

 - PK 3 Truck will be getting outfitted for safety lighting once quotes are received.